thomaskioko/blog/content/posts/composing-complex-screens-with-decompose.md

 ) : ComponentContext by componentContext { ... }
 ```

 That annotation is what triggers code generation to produce the `DiscoverFeaturedChildGraph.Factory` the host injects, and it contributes that graph into both the Android and iOS dependency graphs.
 This gets rid of boilerplate code I would have to write manually.
-How that code generation works, and how I use the same annotations to wire up navigation, is a bigger topic than this post and deserves its own.
+How that code generation works, and how I use the same annotations to wire up navigation, is a bigger topic that deserves its own post.
 The part that matters here is just the annotation itself: it marks a class as a child component and lets the host create it through its own `childContext`.

 ## What Each Child Owns